Chicago writer and blogger. A place of general musings and creative writing.

 If you had not heard, North Dakota has banned abortions for 6 weeks today.
 40 years back in women’s rights and healthcare.
 Give what you can to CWHC so we can keep providing Chicago women great healthcare.

-Anonymous asked: why?
+Anonymous said: why?